Jebonn/Active-Directory-Lab/README.md

   <img src="/images/Part5-Step6b.jpg" width="400"/>
 </p>

+7. Scroll down and check the "Group Policy Management" box.
-7. Continue clicking "Next" and install AD DS.
+8. Continue clicking "Next" and install.
 This may take a few minutes.

 ## 6. Promote Server to Domain Controller
 1. In the top right side of Server Manager, click the flag icon.
 Click on "Promote this server to a domain controller".